-The goal of the Oral History Project at Paterson Great Falls National Historical Park is to connect with the people who grew up in, lived, and worked in and around the City of Paterson.
-The stories they tell us represent an often untold historical record that will paint a richer picture of America's first planned industrial city.
-The stories might be accounts of mill or factory work, passed down from parent to child.
-Those parents may have been mill or factory owners, or the workers themselves.
-They may have been labor leaders, or residents of the nearby communities.
-The narratives we collect will better allow us to share the great history of Paterson, New Jersey, with our visitors.
+The goal of the Oral History Project at Paterson Great Falls National Historical Park is to connect with the people who lived and worked in and around the City of Paterson.
+These represent an often-untold historical record that will paint a richer picture of America's first planned industrial city.
+The stories might be accounts of factory workers or owners.
+They may be stories from labor leaders, activists, or politicians.
+They may be memories of adults recounting the history of the city through the eyes of their younger selves.
+The narratives we collect will allow us to share the great history of Paterson, New Jersey, with our visitors.

 Do you have a story to tell of Paterson's past?
 Would you like to participate in our Oral History project?
 Please Contact Us to find out how!

-Below are links to excerpts of a few examples of the stories recorded through the Oral History Project, collected by National Park Service Rangers and Interns, which future generations will be able to both learn from and enjoy.
-Hear the history of Paterson from those who lived it.
+Below are links to the stories recorded through the Oral History Project, collected by historians, National Park Service Rangers and Interns.

 Lawrence Francis "Pat" Kramer served as Paterson's mayor for two sets of consecutive terms, 1967-1972 and 1975-1982.
 In his oral history interview, Kramer talks further about his love of the city, its features, and its role as the nation's first industrial center.